The Military in Spain: Modernizing Forces for the Future

 • Regiments and battalions

-Training facilities and logistics support units complement the combat elements.
+Training facilities and logistical support units complement combat elements, with major bases located in Zaragoza, Madrid, and Ceuta.

 Spanish Navy (Armada Española)